ijgnd/anki-tag-toggler/src/config.md

 You may use only keys/key combinations that are not used by Anki or other add-ons.
 If you set a key/key combinatino that"s already used the key/key combination won"t work.

-There"s no option to disable a shortcut: just delete lines that you don"t want to use.
+There's no option to disable a shortcut: just delete lines that you don't want to use.

 The config consists of a so-called "dictionary" which assigns a key combination like "shift+h" to a dictionary of values.
 Valid keys in that dict are `tags`, `action`, and `after`.